ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

                 <ul>
                     <li class="inner-content">

-The main concepts we would need to know before we create a flow are:
+The main concepts you would need to know before you create a flow are:

 - **Nodes:** These are the button-like shapes in the editor that represent discrete steps in your flow.
 - **Wires:** These connect the nodes together.